2025 Monterey SportsCar Championship: Post-race

 The final results kept Nasr and Tandy atop GTP Drivers' Championship with 1490 points, 91 ahead of race winners Campbell and Jaminet.
 With 1014 points, Bachler and Heinrich's victory allowed them to take the lead of the GTD Pro Drivers' Championship.
 Ellis and Ward's victory allowed them to extend their advantage in the Drivers' Championship to 124 points over second-place finishers Hawksworth and Thompson in the GTD Drivers' Championship.
 Porsche Penske Motorsport and Winward Racing continued to top their respective Teams' Championships.
-Porsche continued to top the GTP Manufacturers' Championship, while Porsche and Mercedes-AMG they took the lead of the their respective Manufacturers' Championship.
+Porsche continued to top the GTP Manufacturers' Championship, while Porsche and Mercedes-AMG they took the lead of their respective Manufacturers' Championship.
 Porsche Penske Motorsport and Winward Racing kept their respective advantages in their Teams' Championships while AO Racing became the leader of the GTD Pro Teams' Championship with 7 rounds remaining in the season.